Phillips Screw tightens its U.S. strategy

 The Lightning screw is a strong player in the United Kingdom and is ready to expand.
-“We are now relaunching into North America.,” said Ruehs, VP of business development and brand strategy.
+“We are now relaunching into North America,” said Ruehs, VP of business development and brand strategy for the Phillips Screw Company.
 “The reason we believe now is the right time and our products will be accepted is that. the construction industry is getting ready to face a silent crisis.
 There are not enough people to build houses.”

 The Lightning Multi-purpose wood screw features the company’s patented Phillips Square-Driv drive system with “Stick-Tight” wobble free engagement.
 The interaction between bit and screw allows for one-handed operation and “never a dropped screw,” the company says.
 The Lightning screw’s patented low energy threads are designed to ensure an instant start and fast installation.

 The new Lightning site case kit adds even more convenience, creating a water-tight, organized package for 805 screws in 8 popular sizes.